Wipe Out (instrumental)

 "Wipe Out" is a surf music instrumental composed by Bob Berryhill, Pat Connolly, Jim Fuller and Ron Wilson.
 Composed in the form of twelve-bar blues, the tune was first performed and recorded by the Surfaris, who became famous with the single in 1963.

-The single was first issued on the independent labels DFS (#11/12) in January 1963 and Princess (#50) in February and finally picked up for national distribution on Dot as 45–16479 in April.
-Dot reissued the single in April 1965 as 45–144.
-A second version by the Surfaris (with a different B side) was released in 1966 as Decca 32003 and again in 1973 as MCA 60055.
+The single was first issued on the independent label DFS in January 1963 and Princess in February, then picked up for national distribution on Dot in April.
+Dot reissued the single in April 1965.
+A second version by the Surfaris (with a different B-side) was released in 1966 on Decca and again in 1973 on MCA.

-The song—both the Surfaris' version as well as cover versions—has been featured in over 20 films and television series since 1964, appearing at least once a decade.

 The title of the song is a colloquial surfing term of Southern California.
 Specifically, a "wipe out" is a fall from a surfboard, especially one that looks painful.

-In 2020, the version of the song by The Surfaris was inducted into the Grammy Hall of Fame.
+In 2020, the version of the song by the Surfaris was inducted into the Grammy Hall of Fame.

 Background

 Bob Berryhill, Pat Connolly, Jim Fuller and Ron Wilson wrote "Wipe Out" almost on the spot while at Pal Recording Studio in Cucamonga, California, in late 1962, when they realized they needed a suitable B-side for the intended "Surfer Joe" single.
 One of the band members suggested introducing the song with a cracking sound, imitating a breaking surfboard, followed by a manic voice babbling, "ha ha ha ha ha, wipe out".
 The voice was that of the band's manager, Dale Smallin.